sddevelopment-be/penguin-pragmatic-patterns/content/practices/wax_on_wax_off.md

 pubdate="2023-09-10"
 +++

-{{<quote text="I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times" author="Bruce Lee">}}
+{{<quote text="I fear not the man who has practised 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times" author="Bruce Lee">}}

 ## Problem statement